New River Beach Provincial Park

 New River Beach Provincial Park is a provincial park located near Maces Bay, New Brunswick, Canada.
 The park features a licensed restaurant, 99 campsites, four rustic shelters, forested camping areas, scenic coastal nature trails, a designated picnic area, and a pristine tidal beach.
 Since 2021, the park has been the production location for the CBC reality series Race Against the Tide.

-It is administered by the Nature Trust of New Brunswick.
+It is administered by the Nature Trust of New Brunswick, following a donation by Robert Stewart.

+Across from the beach is New River Island.

 Geography

 New River Beach Provincial Park spans 368 hectares (899 acres) along the New River, a tributary flowing into the Bay of Fundy.
 The park is divided by Highway 175 and bordered by the Bay of Fundy to the south, residential areas to the east and west, and forested land to the north.